 We hope this letter finds you and your family in good health.
 Our community has been through a lot of turmoil over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your health and safety.
 Although our office has been closed, we have been working overtime to ensure we can provide a safe environment to return to.

-Infection control has always been a top priority for our practice as you may have seen during your visits to our office.
-Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
-We want to share with you the infection control procedures we follow in our practice to keep patients and staff safe.
+Infection control has always been a top priority for our practice, as you may have seen during your visits to our office.
+Our infection control processes are made so that it’s both safe and comfortable when you receive care.
+We want to share the infection control procedures we follow in our practice to keep patients and staff safe.

 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

-- In accordance with the Governor’s mandate, we require that you come prepared with your own mask or face covering during your visit.
+- By the Governor’s mandate, we require that you come prepared with your own mask or face covering during your visit.
 We are unable to provide one for you.

 - A team member will greet you at the front door and take your temperature before your appointment.